nusco/forthr/README.md

 forthr
 ======

-At some point, everybody in his/her life should write a dysfunctional, half-assed Forth compiler.
+At some point, everybody in his/her life should write a barely-functioning, half-assed Forth compiler.
 Just because you can.

 Here is mine.